 The UHCL Center for Autism and Developmental Disabilities is composed of faculty and students in the Behavior Analysis, School Psychology, and Early Childhood Education graduate programs at UHCL.
 Its purpose is to train current and future professionals in ABA techniques and assessment, and to provide services to children and their families through partnerships with community organizations.
 Through CADD, graduate students in the Behavior Analysis program provide services to children and teachers in Clear Creek, Pasadena, and Pearland Independent School Districts.
 For more information, contact Dr. Dorothea Lerman at [email protected].

 Autism Assessment Services

-Graduate students in the School Psychology Program provide evaluations for students on the autism spectrum under the supervision of faculty at the UHCL Psychological Services clinic.
-The evaluations are designed to identify the student’s condition, describe functioning levels across several domains, and make recommendations for intervention based on student needs and research-based practices.
-For more information, contact Dr. Gail Cheramie at email@example.com.
+Graduate students in the School Psychology and Clinical Psychology Programs provide evaluations for children and adults on the autism spectrum under the supervision of faculty at the UHCL Psychological Services clinic.
+The evaluations are designed to identify the individual’s condition, describe functioning levels across several domains, and make recommendations for intervention based on individual needs and research-based practices.
+For more information, contact email@example.com.

 Severe Behavior Disorders Research Clinic

 This clinic offers assessment and treatment services to children of all ages who engage in severe problem behavior, such as self-injurious behavior, aggression, and property destruction.
 Services will be individualized and provided as part of ongoing studies designed to identify the most effective methods of reducing severe behavior disorders.
 Following the child’s participation in research, families will receive training in effective behavior management strategies to use at home.
 For more information, please visit the Severe Behavior Disorders Research Clinic website or contact Dr. Jennifer Fritz at [email protected].